 The use of Finite Element Analysis (FEA) to solve boundary-value problems in a variety of engineering fields could be a powerful technique.
 Similarly, FEA has been widely used for simulating electromagnetic fields in antennas, radar scattering, microwave and RF engineering, high speed and frequency circuits, wireless communication, electromagnetic compatibility, photonics, remote sending, biomedical engineering and space exploration.

-The most crucial aspects when choosing an analysis software are its accuracy and reliability.
+The most crucial aspects when performing Finite Element Analysis work is accuracy and reliability.
 How do you ensure that results from a particular FEA software can be trusted?
 Fortunately, there is an independent group that inspects the credibility of a simulation software.
 The National Agency for Finite Element Methods and Standards (NAFEMS) tests simulation software against benchmark Static, Thermal, Nonlinear, Frequency, and Linear Dynamic studies with known results that have been validated mathematically and empirically.

-SOLIDWORKS Simulation is a user friendly analysis tool that enables designers and engineers to simulate and analyze design performance through the use of Finite Element Analysis (FEA).
+SOLIDWORKS Simulation is a user friendly analysis tool that enables designers and engineers to simulate and analyze design performance through the use of Finite Element Analysis (FEA Simulation).
 All study types available in SOLIDWORKS Simulation have been tested and validated by NAFEMS.

 SOLIDWORKS Simulation offers three simulation solutions design to meet the needs of different users: